nantoni/nantoni.github.io/_site/pages/gallery_file.md

 /assets/images/IMG_20180413_171620.jpg
 Galati trainstation

-/assets/images/IMG_20180413_174259.jpg
-The student hall we're staying during 2,5 months
+/assets/images/IMG_20180413_185246.jpg
+Perseus, the Danube's icebreaker

 /assets/images/IMG_20180414_203643.jpg
 How we managed to organize the lecture room

-/assets/images/IMG_20180415_113257.jpg
-The kitchen we share with our floor

-/assets/images/IMG_20180416_082041.jpg
-Some Danish sold by a bakery in front of our accomodation

 /assets/images/IMG_20180416_132604.jpg
 The best pizza I had in Romania so far

 /assets/images/IMG_20180416_141811.jpg
-The best tiramisu I found in Galati
+The best dessert I found in a Galati's restaurant

 /assets/images/IMG_20180417_093642.jpg
 Françoi's and i desks

-/assets/images/IMG_20180418_160235.jpg
-The company fishs
+/assets/images/IMG_20180430_190543.jpg
+Working on the USB Multiplexer

 /assets/images/IMG_20180418_221314.jpg
 My bed in our room